iamconorwilson/oj-chat/README.md

     * `"chat:edit"`
     * `"chat:read"`
     * `"user:read:email"`
-3. Run the application using `node index.js`.
+3. Run the application using `node app.js`.
 The application will start on port 3000.

 ## TODOs

 * Add support for 7tv emote updates without restarting application
+* Add support for BTTV and FFZ emotes
-* Add highlighted messages
+* ~~Add highlighted messages~~